helenetran3/MER-experiments/README.md

         -pnd PICKLE_NAME_DATASET, --pickle_name_dataset PICKLE_NAME_DATASET
                               Name of the pickle object that will contain the CMU-MOSEI mmdataset.
         -pnf PICKLE_NAME_FOLD, --pickle_name_fold PICKLE_NAME_FOLD
                               Name of the pickle object that will contain the training, validation and test folds.
         -pf PICKLE_FOLDER, --pickle_folder PICKLE_FOLDER
                               Name of the folder where to save the pickle object that contain the CMU-MOSEI mmdataset.
         -t, --align_to_text   Data will be aligned to the textual modality.
         -al, --append_label_to_data
                               Append annotations to the dataset.
         -c, --with_custom_split
-                              Perform custom split on training and validation sets (for more details, cf. paper).
+                              Perform custom split on training and validation sets (for Williams et al. (2018) paper).
         -v {loss,acc}, --val_metric {loss,acc}
                               Metric to monitor for validation set.
 Values: loss or acc.
         -f {facet,openface}, --image_feature {facet,openface}